oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 #### <a name="PathExpressions" href="#PathExpressions">5.1.1.15 Path Expressions</a>

-Properties and navigation properties of the entity type of the set of resources that are addressed by the request URL can be used as operands or function parameters, as shown in the preceding examples.
+Properties and navigation properties of the structured type on which a common expression is evaluated can be used as operands or function parameters, as shown in the preceding examples.

 Properties of complex properties can be used via the same syntax as in